-3.16 Exemptions from certain requirements for SRO approved persons
+3.16 Exemptions from certain requirements for SRO-approved persons

 Section 3.16 exempts registered individuals who are dealing representatives of IIROC or MFDA members from the requirements in NI 31-103 for suitability and disclosure when recommending the use of borrowed money.
 This is because IIROC and the MFDA have their own rules for these matters.

-In Québec, these requirements do not apply to dealing representatives of a mutual fund dealer to the extent that equivalent requirements are applicable to those dealing representatives under regulations in Québec.
+In Québec, these requirements do not apply to dealing representatives of a mutual fund dealer who comply with the applicable Québec regulations.